sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 217. ### What are HOC factory implementations?
      There are two main ways of implementing HOCs in React.

-1. Props Proxy (PP) and 2.
-Inheritance Inversion (II).
-They follow different approaches for manipulating the *WrappedComponent*.
+     1. Props Proxy (PP) and
+     2. Inheritance Inversion (II).

+     But they follow different approaches for manipulating the *WrappedComponent*.

      **Props Proxy**